tjdoomer/Zero_extension/README.md

 Run the extension and you should now be running a local VS code LLM.

-Check out Fireship.io for more tutorials, https://www.youtube.com/watch?v=clJCDHml2cA https://fireship.io/courses/
+Initial tutorial by Fireship.io, Check out there channel for more tutorials, https://www.youtube.com/watch?v=clJCDHml2cA https://fireship.io/courses/